 Radiation enteritis is a condition wherein the intestines get inflamed after you’ve had radiation therapy for cancer.
 The condition is very common in people who receive radiation therapy for cancer in the abdomen and / or pelvis.

 By and large, radiation enteritis is transitory and tends to subside in a few weeks or a couple of months after the treatment finishes.
-Occasionally, however, the symptoms may persist even after the treatment ends or in some people it may develop months after the treatment.

 Signs & Symptoms Of Radiation Enteritis